alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 let you teach a course.
 You may have some chances based on the company, but you'll have many more chances in academia.
 Teaching will also make you a better researcher, because it forces you to clarify ideas until newcomers can understand them, which is the exact skill you need when writing papers.
+Not to mention it can be rewarding by itself.

 ![Why TA?](/public/grad-school-5years/phd_ta.gif)
 {: .centered }